zachaysan/yajl/README.markdown

 logger.fatal("deathstar") { "Nooooo" }
 ```

-Which sets the `progname` attribute.
+Which overrides the `progname` attribute.

 ```json
 {